-Fall remodeling projects make sense for two reasons:
+Fall home exterior remodeling projects make sense for two reasons:

-- The weather is ideal for outdoor home renovation
+- The weather is ideal for several outdoor home renovations

 Here are the top autumn remodeling upgrades for the outside of your home, their cost range and the potential return on investment they bring: